Kinovarobotics/matlab_kortex/simplified_api/README.md

 2. Using the MATLAB System object `kortex` (which itself uses the KORTEX™ API MEX interface)

 The KORTEX™ API MEX interface is the best option for controlling the arm via a MATLAB script.
 The `kortex` System object on the other hand is intended for dynamical simulations of the robot as part of a system in [Simulink](https://www.mathworks.com/help/simulink/define-new-system-objects.html).

 For more information on both options:

 * [MEX interface](documentation/mex_interface.md)
 * [System object](documentation/system_object.md)

+In addtion, MATLAB Code Generation support for generating a ROS2 node and deploying the `kortex` System Object node directly on a NVidia Jetson Xavier platform is available.
+For more information, refer to the [ROS2 Code Generation on Jetson Target](documentation/setup.md#ROS2-Code-Generation-on-Jetson-Target) section in the Setup page.

+For more information on MATLAB code generation, see this [Mathworks documentation page](https://www.mathworks.com/help/mpc/code-generation.html).